 - A diet low in saturated fat and high in fruits and vegetables may lower your risk of developing BPH.
 Research is ongoing to identify who might benefit from early treatment to prevent BPH.

 - According to the American Cancer Society, most cases of prostate cancer can't be prevented.
 This is because prostate cancer's causes are still unknown.
 As with BPH, however, experts recommend eating a healthy diet with lots of fruits and vegetables.

 - No herbal supplements have been proven to prevent prostate cancer.
-Studies of selenium, a mineral that has shown some promise, are underway.
+Studies of selenium, a mineral that has shad mixed results, but the majority of the evidence shows no real benefit.
 Trials for drugs to prevent prostate cancer are also ongoing.

 - No activity or drug is known to prevent prostatitis.
 Experts recommend good hygiene, including keeping the penis clean.
 Most men will never develop prostatitis.